ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 Or if you would like guidance on the tissue mapping method, please feel free to contact me on GitHub.

 ![TissueMappingColorCodes](https://github.com/ktuosto/Cortical_bone_tissue_type_calculation/assets/49923281/433b407c-b49f-462d-84ab-e7fd762e6fc8)
 Fig. 3 Example of cortical bone tissue type mapping.
-For cortical bone tissue mapping you will need a brightfield (LM) and circularly-polarized light (CPL) or polarized light (PL) images layered ontop of each other with the CPL/PL at a reduced opacity.
+For cortical bone tissue mapping you will need a brightfield (LM) and circularly-polarized light (CPL) or polarized light (PL) images layered on top of each other with the CPL/PL at a reduced opacity.
 Mapping of the various tissue types should be done in their own layer.
-Note, interstitial bone tissue (INT) is missing from color table (Tuosto *et al*., 2019 poster presentation at the International Symposium on Palaeohistology, South Africa).
+Note, interstitial bone tissue (INT) is missing from the color table (Tuosto *et al*., 2019 poster presentation at the International Symposium on Palaeohistology, South Africa).

 # Code sections